elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 		GO
 ```
 Insight :
--This query helps in understanding the trends in content production by showing how many movies and TV shows were released each year.
+- This query helps in understanding the trends in content production by showing how many movies and TV shows were released each year.

 -It can help analyze whether Netflix has been adding more recent content or if older titles dominate its catalog.